top of page

 Our Mission

-At Homes for Hornbills, our mission is to protect, restore, and grow hornbill populations by constructing sustainable habitats through artificial nests.
-We are dedicated to enhancing forest biodiversity, raising awareness about the critical role hornbills play in our ecosystems, and partnering with local communities to preserve forests and secure a future for these endangered birds.
+We aspire to protect, restore, and grow hornbill populations by constructing sustainable habitats through artificial nests.
+We promote forest biodiversity, raise awareness about hornbills' critical role in our ecosystems, and partner with local communities to preserve forests and secure a future for these endangered birds.

 What We Do